 Lviv is Eastern Europe’s undiscovered gem, at least to Americans.
-This utterly gorgeous city, just 40 miles from the border of Poland, is not only home to stunning Austro-Hungarian architecture and colorful town squares, but has gastronomy unlike anything I’ve ever experienced in all of Europe.
+This utterly gorgeous city, just 40 miles from the border of Poland, is not only home to stunning Austro-Hungarian architecture and colorful town squares, but the restaurants in Lviv are unlike anything I’ve ever experienced in all of Europe.

 They’re called “Emotional Restaurants,” and they are not to be missed.

 In 2007, three non-conformist entrepreneurs set out to establish a series of unique restaurants that would give its patrons a unique, creative, and emotional experience.
 They called the company “!FEST,” and offer several “emotional experiences” throughout Lviv, each one utterly different than the others.

 How did I find out about these outrageously fun restaurants?
 I toured Ukraine with JayWay Travel, a boutique travel agency that specializes in Eastern Europe.
 They have local representatives in each of their destination cities who have scouted and tested out the very best experience for their clients.

 A large crowd began to gather on the cobblestone street.
 As all heads were tilted up, I followed their gaze and saw a model train running across the front of an interesting-looking building.
 Above the train, a large black metal dragon head jutted out from the façade.